xcart/xcart-docs/_pages/kb_en/products/catalog_translation.md

 2. Catalog Translation

    Let's say we need to translate our catalog from English to German.
 For this purpose we'll open the exported .csv file in any spreadsheet editor (MS Excel, LibreOffice Calc, etc.), find the cells to be translated (e.g. name_en, description_en, etc.), add a German equivalent for the cells with translation (e.g. 'name_de', 'description_de', etc.) and then fill in the 'de' cells with the German translation.
-So as a result we'll get a file content similar to an image below:
+So, as a result, we'll get a file content similar to an image below:

    ![translation.png]({{site.baseurl}}/attachments/ref_5MQvg8Mm/translation.png)